Discover New York City

 For those who love to shop, Manhattan has everything from the quirky offbeat shops of Greenwich Village through to iconic stores like Bloomingdales, Bergdorf Goodman and Neiman Marcus.

-One of the most elegant (and expensive) streets in the world, Fifth Avenue will introduce you to Saks, Harry Winston, Louis Vuitton, Prada, Tiffany's and De Beers.
+One of the most elegant streets in the world, Fifth Avenue will introduce you to Saks, Harry Winston, Louis Vuitton, Prada, Tiffany's and De Beers.
 There are also numerous high street fashion options, including Zara, H&M and Nine West.
 Even if you only window shop, checking out the high-end retail scene Manhattan is enthralling.

 For boho shopping areas, the Meatpacking District and Greenwich Village offer a splendid assortment of independently-owned boutique stores.
 Make sure you track down Obscura Antiques and Oddities for totally unexpected objects and art.
 If you like Sunday flea market bargains, Hell's Kitchen has everything from art to vintage clothing.